yymmaa0000/flyff_bots/README.md

   </p>
 </p>

-## Improved Foreground Vision Bot
+## Improvement on the Foreground Vision Bot

+This project made the following improvement on the  Foreground Vision Bot to make it work with Flyff Universe.
-The vision bot now works with Flyff Universe.
-I have also improved the character patroling algorithm and added a heal bot that automatically heals the player when the HP drops below 60%.
+* Added a heal bot that automatically heals the player when the HP drops below 60%.
+* Added prioritized handeling of red named mobs.
+* Improved the mob selection algorithm to prioritize selecting mobs closeby in the actual 3D space.
+* Improved the character patroling algorithm.
+* Automatic pickup after killing each mob.

-No UI changes.
+There is no UI changes.

 ### Game Setup Requirement
 Make the following keyboard setup: